-My forefathers were Smiths, pounding and shaping metal into tools and weapons over hot fire and forge.
-As MY ancestors migrated to American, they turned from metal to wood and made their living as carpenters on the American frontier.
-Those Smiths transformed rough-hewn lumber into housing, cabinets, furniture, trim, and more as they moved westward from Virginia to Kentucky, Indiana, Missouri, and Kansas.
+My forefathers were Smiths who pounded and shaped metal into tools and weapons.
+More recent ancestors turned from metal to wood and worked as carpenters after settling here in the new world.
+Those Smiths transformed rough-hewn lumber into housing, cabinets, furniture, trim, and more as they moved westward from Maryland to Kentucky, Indiana, Missouri, and Kansas.

-I earned paychecks as a school teacher, a principal, and an economic development director.
-But throughout, my heritage called.
-A passion for working with wood persisted.
+In my life, I worked as a school teacher, a principal, and later an economic development director.
+But throughout those years my woodworking heritage called.
 Now, like my grandfather, great-grandfather, and ancestors before, I cut, shape, and create with wood.
-I joined that passion with a love of art and a recycling ethic.
-I create pictures and art using wood and recycled wood as my canvas and medium.
+I found a way to meld that calling with a love of art and a strong recycling ethic.
+Now I create pictures using wood and recycled wood as my canvas and medium.